ukantjadia/Bloom-s-Level-Detection-A-MLOPS-Project/setup.md

 We will need this during the *Model Training* step

 ### 7.1.4 Update the entity in detail
-1. Here we will create a basic class that is working as a bridge between our `config.yaml` file and source code.
+1. Here we will create a basic class that works as a bridge between our `config.yaml` file and source code.
 This class contains all the elements of the current *Machine Learning Step* corresponding to its data type.
 ```python
 from dataclasses import dataclass
 from pathlib import Path